renlulu/ParseProject/ChainSecurity/project.md

 ---
+name: ChainSecurity
-name: ChainSecuritydescription: A blockchain security and audit expert that helps its clients secure their complex systems.
+description: A blockchain security and audit expert that helps its clients secure their complex systems.
 logo: yes
 categories: NA
 status: Live